eqvaldi/Debian-build-server/README.md

 # Debian-build-server-V3
-automated buid scripts for a Debian based distros for server env.
+automated build scripts for a Debian based distros for server env.

 # Usage